 Female Celebrities and Their Rolex Watches

-Rolex is the largest luxury watch brand and is the most recognizable, both in name and in look, out of any watch.
+Rolex is the largest luxury watch brand and it’s also the most recognizable, both in name and in look, out of any watch.
 Founded in London in 1905, Rolex is relatively young, compared to top luxury watch brands from Switzerland, like Audemars Piguet and Patek Philippe.
 Made from Swiss made movements, the goal of Rolex was to be the luxury Swiss watch for the whole world.

-With over-sized watches still a hot trend for men, we’re seeing plenty of women picking up men’s watches for the larger size as well, with the Rolex Daytona an obvious favorite with the ladies.
+With expensive Rolex watches still a hot trend for men, we’re seeing plenty of women picking up men’s watches for the larger size as well, with the Rolex Daytona an obvious favorite with the ladies.
 Like the appeal of girl wearing just a men’s dress shirt, I think a slick men’s watch like the Daytona looks sexy on a femle.
 Check out the pics and I’m sure you’ll agree.

 And if your wife or girlfriend asks, you’re officially just browsing for her next birthday present.